brettcannon/python-launcher/README.md

 1. [`PYLAUNCH_DEBUG`](https://docs.python.org/3.8/using/windows.html#diagnostics)?

 ## Maintainability
-1. Rewrite some code to be more idiomatic:
-   1. Rewrite execute() in main.rs
 1. Pare down `main.rs` by moving code as appropriate over to `cli.rs` (based on testing needs; maybe `cli::main()` -> `Action`, but where `Action` contains everything `main.rs` needs, e.g. `Help(message)` and `List(output)`)